 Guitar Buyer: Also have a look at this DeArmond tremolo article from Guitar Buyer magazine in the UK, featuring Bo Diddley (and me, but mostly Bo), from May 2007.

 The History of Tremolo: I put some notes together on what I have gathered about the history of guitar tremolo.
 I’ll be adding to the website soon.
 Meanwhile, if you have any information, thoughts or references to early recordings (1940s or early 50s), PLEASE let me know.

 How old are they?: (Update, November 19 2012) The very earliest DeArmond units used a glass jar to hold the liquid, not the brass canister assembly shown in the diagrams here.
 Up until recently the earliest reference I received was from Scott Davis, who contacted me about his early 601 unit.
 Scott’s DeArmond manual has a date of “7-46″ 1946.
 However, Troy Wierenga recently sent me information confirming that the DeArmond tremolo units date back to at least 1941 (and possibly 1939).
+An article appearing in the August 1941 issue of Presto Music Times mentions DeArmond tremolo units attached to Storytone pianos (the first-ever electric pianos.)
 I’ll post more on this soon.